regulate-tech/nhstech/docs/paperless.md

 ## <a name="analysis">See the analysis and raw data</a>

-If you just want the raw MRC data, you can [find it here](https://raw.githubusercontent.com/regulate-tech/nhstech/refs/heads/main/subject-mrc/data/output/trust_mrc_clean.csv).
+If you just want the raw combined medical records costs data, you can [find it here](https://raw.githubusercontent.com/regulate-tech/nhstech/refs/heads/main/subject-mrc/data/output/trust_mrc_clean.csv).

 Our notebooks show how we did this analysis: